haiiro-io/violet/contents/en/work/finery.md

 ## Wrap Up

 I not only changed the layout of the dashboard, but I also redesigned the website by making the calendar the starting point of the user experience because the original website was confusing for users.
-In addition, as a personal challenge, I led the project with <a href="https://www.mallorywatkins.com/" target="_blank">Mallory Watkins</a> (Design Led) as the Creative Director and I was responsible for making all the decisions on the visual side.
+In addition, as a personal challenge, I was responsible for making all the decisions on the visual side as the Creative Director.